tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 print((1 + 2) * 3) # displays 9
 {% endhighlight %}

-The division operator is a forward-slash (`/`).
+For division, use a forward-slash:

 {% highlight py %}
 ...
 print(4 / 2)       # displays 2
 {% endhighlight %}

-However, be aware that Python will discard any decimal digits when integer values.
-Integers, are 'whole' numbers, as apposed to those with a decimal point.
+Be aware, though, that dividing two integers always produces an integer result (integers are 'whole' numbers, as opposed to those with a decimal point).
 For example:

 {% highlight py %}
 ...
 print(3 / 2)       # displays 1
 {% endhighlight %}

-To divide with decimal results, ensure that on of your operands is defined with a decimal point:
+Python discards any decimal digits, effectively 'rounding-down' the result.
+To allow decimal results, define at least one of your operands using a decimal point:

 {% highlight py %}
 ...